Mdsomratakbor/Github-Tutorial/git-rm.md

 **"file"…​**

 `Specifies the target files to remove.
 The option value can be an individual file, a space delimited list of files file1 file2 file3, or a wildcard file glob (~./directory/*).`

+**-f**
+**--force**

+`The -foption is used to override the safety check that Git makes to ensure that the files in HEAD match the current content in the staging index and working directory.`

+**-n**
+**--dry-run**

+`The "dry run" option is a safeguard that will execute the git rm command but not actually delete the files.
+Instead it will output which files it would have removed.`